kaimenyi001/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword - Display all files that do not contain the pattern “bin” 18-letteronly - display all lines starting with a letter 19-AZ - Replace all characters A and c from input to Z and e respectively
+17-hidethisword - Display all files that do not contain the pattern “bin” 18-letteronly - display all lines starting with a letter 19-AZ - Replace all characters A and c from input to Z and e respectively 20-hiago - removes all letters c and C from input